pivotal/docs-tap/about-package-profiles.hbs.md

 - **[Supply Chain Security Tools - Policy Controller](scst-policy/overview.md)**

   Supply Chain Security Tools - Policy is an admission controller that allows a cluster operator to specify policies to verify image container signatures before admitting them to a cluster.
 It works with [cosign signature format](https://github.com/sigstore/cosign#quick-start) and allows for fine-tuned configuration of policies based on image source patterns.

 - **[Supply Chain Security Tools - Store](scst-store/overview.md)**

   Supply Chain Security Tools - Store saves software bills of materials (SBoMs) to a database and enables you to query for image, source, package, and vulnerability relationships.
-  It integrates with Supply Chain Security Tools - Scan to automatically store the resulting source and image vulnerability reports.
+  It integrates with SCST - Scan to automatically store the resulting source and image vulnerability reports.

 - **[Overview of Tanzu Application Platform GUI](tap-gui/about.md)**